This angular chalet is located near Lake Champlain, a few meters away from the American border in the center of the Philipsburg Bird Sanctuary.

 The staircase is backed by a vertical arrangement of windows running the full height of the structure.

-On the top floor, the master bedroom enjoys expansive views of the surrounding forest and lake beyond.
+On the top floor, the primary bedroom enjoys expansive views of the surrounding forest and lake beyond.

 Lower level bathroom features hillside views from the soaking tub.
 Large format dark tile flooring contrasts with pristine white countertops and walls.